ISISNeutronMuon/MDANSE/Doc/pages/parameters.rst

 *Description:* specifies the `file formats <#_Input_and_output>`__ in which the analysis results are saved. :ref:`netcdf`, `ASCII <#_DAT_file_format>`__, or both can be selected.
-The name of these files is given in the ‘Basename’ string.
+The name of these files is given in the 'Basename' string.

 Creating selections
 ~~~~~~~~~~~~~~~~~~~